Disney CEO Bob Iger steps down in surprise announcement

 At ABC, Iger developed such successful programs as “Home Improvement,” “The Drew Carey Show,” and “America’s Funniest Home Videos” and was instrumental in launching the quiz show “Who Wants to Be a Millionaire.”
 He was also criticized for cancelling well-regarded but expensive shows such as “Twin Peaks” and “thirtysomething.”

-Before the Fox deal, Iger steered Disney through the successful acquisitions of Lucasfilms, Marvel, Pixar and other brands that became big moneymakers for Disney.

 Since Iger became CEO, Disney’s stock price has risen fivefold.
-Its stock fell more than 2% in extended trading following the announcement.
+Its stock fell more than 2% in extended trading following the announcement, on top of a broader market selloff on virus fears during regular trading.

 Iger, 69, was the second-highest paid CEO in 2018, as calculated by The Associated Press and Equilar, an executive data firm.
 He earned $65.6 million.
 The top earner was Discovery’s David Zaslav who earned $129.5 million.